The Real World: Las Vegas (2011 season): After filming

 Dustin and Heather continued their relationship when appearing on The Challenge: Battle of the Exes, and were cast members on the third season of Couples Therapy, in which they sought counseling for problems in their relationship stemming from issues of commitment and Dustin's past in gay pornography.
 In July 2013, Dustin was arrested on suspicion of sexual battery inside a Lafayette, Louisiana nightclub.

 In 2014, Michael married Taylor Roberts.
-His former roommates Adam, Leroy, Cooke and Nany were in attendance at his wedding alongside Laurel Stucky from Fresh Meat II.
+His former roommates Adam, Leroy, Cooke and Nany were in attendance at his wedding alongside Laurel Stucky from The Challenge: Fresh Meat II.
 The rest of the castmates who could not attend send him well wishes on Twitter.

 Adam Royer moved to California and he is currently a law clerk and a father of two: Hudson and Harlow.

 In 2017, Leroy Garrett appeared on Fear Factor.
 He was paired with Johnny Devenanzio from The Real World: Key West and competed against Aneesa Ferreira, Laurel Stucky and stars from MTV's Winter Break: Hunter Mountain.
 In 2019, he also appeared on Game of Clones looking for a J.Lo lookalike.
 In 2020, Garrett moved to Houston with Kam Williams from Are You the One?, whom he first met on season 31 of The Challenge.
 On May 17, 2022, their son Kingston Lee was born.
-After he stopped appearing on The Challenge, Garrett spoke about castmate Camila Nakagawa's racist outburst on season 30, and how he felt after the producers allowed her to remain in the competition after the fact.
+The couple's first daughter, Aria, was born on February 24, 2024.
+After his 12th season of The Challenge, Garrett spoke about castmate Camila Nakagawa's racist outburst on season 30, and how he felt after the producers allowed her to remain in the competition after the fact.

-Cooke was flown out to Argentina with the initial cast of The Challenge: All Stars to serve as an alternate in case anyone got disqualified.
+Cooke was flown out to Argentina with the initial cast of the first season of The Challenge: All Stars to serve as an alternate in case anyone got disqualified.
 She was ultimately sent home after being unused.

 The Challenge

-This is the fourth season of The Real World whose entire cast has at one time or another competed in MTV's spin-off reality series The Challenge.
+This is the fourth season of The Real World whose entire cast has competed on The Challenge.
 The first three are The Real World: Boston, The Real World: New Orleans and The Real World: Austin.

-Challenges in bold indicate the cast member was a finalist on the Challenge.